Gen V

-Gen V is an American satirical superhero television series, developed by Craig Rosenberg, Evan Goldberg, and Eric Kripke, serving as a spin-off of The Boys by Kripke, and loosely based on The Boys comic book story arc We Gotta Go Now by Garth Ennis, Darick Robertson, and John Higgins.
+Gen V is an American satirical superhero television series, developed by Craig Rosenberg, Evan Goldberg and Eric Kripke, serving as a spin-off of The Boys by Kripke and loosely based on The Boys comic book story arc We Gotta Go Now by Garth Ennis, Darick Robertson, and John Higgins.
 The third television series in The Boys franchise, its first season is set after the third season of The Boys, while its second season is set after the fourth season of The Boys.

 Gen V stars Jaz Sinclair, Chance Perdomo, Lizze Broadway, Maddie Phillips, London Thor, Derek Luh, Asa Germann, and Shelley Conn in main roles.
 The series premiered on Amazon Prime Video on September 29, 2023, and received mostly positive reviews from critics, who praised the cast performances.
 In October 2023, Gen V was renewed for a second season, adding Sean Patrick Thomas and Hamish Linklater to the main cast, which premiered with three episodes on September 17, 2025, and new episodes that followed weekly up until October 22.
+In April 2026, the series was canceled after two seasons.

 Premise

-At the Godolkin University School of Crimefighting, founded by Thomas Godolkin, young adult superheroes ("supes") put their moral boundaries to the test by competing for the university's top ranking and a chance to join The Seven, Vought International's elite superhero team.
+At the Godolkin University School of Crimefighting, founded by Thomas Godolkin, young adult superheroes ("Supes") put their moral boundaries to the test by competing for the university's top ranking and a chance to join The Seven, Vought International's elite superhero team.
 When the school's dark secrets come to light, they must decide what kind of heroes they want to become.

-In the second season, while the U.S. experiences Homelander's reign, Marie and the rest of the inmates return to Godolkin, with a dean who turns Supes into soldiers.
+In the second season, while the United States experiences Homelander's reign, Marie Moreau and the rest of the inmates return to Godolkin, with a dean who turns Supes into soldiers.
 On the brink of a war between humans and Supes, the team discovers a program that could change everything.